Pre-School Class

 • Ability to work and share closely with others, solve small conflicts

-• Developing grace & courtesy, respect for others
+• Development of grace & courtesy, respect for others

 • Ability to listen, comprehend and follow verbal and non-verbal directions